plmday/Kiwi/README.md

 ##1.
 Motivation

 Every Wiki markup language in use today sucks!
-Their syntax is *neither* elegant *nor* intuitive.
+Their syntax is *not* simple, *nor* elegant, *nor* intuitive.
 Kiwi means to remedy this.

 ##2.
 Kiwi Syntax